Cases (menu position rule)

 November 14, 2014 Lambda Legal, the ACLU and private firm Gerhardstein & Branch filed a petition asking the U.S. Supreme Court to review the Sixth Circuit Court of Appeals’ aberrant ruling upholding discriminatory bans on marriage rights for same-sex couples in Ohio and three other states.

 January 16, 2015 The U. S. Supreme Court grants review of this case, alongside other marriage equality and recognition cases from the 6th Circuit.
 The high court has set the stage for final resolution of the debate about marriage equality for same-sex couples across the country.
-Oral argument before the Supreme Court could occur early in 2015.
+Oral arguments before the Supreme Court are expected to occur in April 2015.

 Al Gerhardstein of Gerhardstein & Branch; Jennifer Branch, Jaci Gonzales Martin, Ellen Essig and Lisa Meeks of Cincinnati.